Bauhaus Conflicts, 1919-2009

 by Philipp Oswalt

-With text by Magdalena Droste, Joachim Krausse, Jörn Etzold, Wolfgang Thöner u.a., Gerda Breuer, Walter Prigge, Otl Aicher, Simone Hain, Ullrich Schwarz, Paul Betts, Thilo Hilpert und Michael Müller
+With text by Magdalena Droste, Joachim Krausse, Jörn Etzold, Wolfgang Thöner, Gerda Breuer, Walter Prigge, Otl Aicher, Simone Hain, Ullrich Schwarz, Paul Betts, Thilo Hilpert und Michael Müller and others

 The Bauhaus, one of the icons of modernism, was controversial from the start—not only because of internal strife, but also due to critique or enmities from the outside.
 And the controversy did not end with the closure of the Bauhaus itself.
 Yet nothing else revealed Bauhaus ideas and ideology as well as these confrontations did.
 Through them, the basic issues of the modernist program became clear.
 It became obvious that there was no such thing as one kind of modernism, just as there was no ONE Bauhaus; instead, there were different, contradictory, and even oppositional movements and positions: the Bauhauses.